 Then it's as easy as stirring everything together!

 Grilled chimichurri chicken skewers are the perfect summer dinner when you need an easy recipe to feed the family!
+For another flavorful family dinner, try these Keto Chicken Tacos!

 - 1 zucchini slice into rounds